 Edmonton has the lowest gasoline and diesel prices in Canada and most Edmontonians use their cars in the city.
 Roads in Edmonton form a grid system with streets running from north to south and avenues running from east to west.
 When the city expanded in the 1980s, it ran out of street numbers in the east and avenue numbers on the north.
-The solution to this problem was the adoption of quadrant system in 1982.
+The solution to this problem was the adoption of a quadrant system.
 The city is now divided into three quadrants: northwest (NW), southwest (SW) and northeast (NE) and the street names include the quadrants.

 Places of worship

 In Edmonton there are places to worship for every major religion.
 There are churches, mosques, synagogues, Hindu, Sikh and Buddhist temples.
-For a list of places to worship click here.

 The Welcome Center for Immigrants (WCI) is an umbrella organization that provides newcomers with information and resources.
 It is a one-stop service for settlement and employment related information in the region of Edmonton.

 As the population of Edmonton is growing, more homes are being built and neighbourhoods developed.
 To choose the location for their new homes, homebuyers and tenants can read the information the City of Edmonton provides on its website about the neighbourhoods in Alberta’s capital.
 Furthermore, Edmonton Police Service provides information online about the neighbourhoods’ safety.